lichendust/meander-sublime/readme.md

 The `include_scenes` argument will optionally add scene headings as navigable targets, but is disabled by default.

-This also allows the same command to be useful for both screenwriters with their scene headings and authors using Meander's manuscript mode, where sections are used as chapter headings.
+This also allows the same command to be useful for both screenwriters with their Scene Headings and authors using Meander's manuscript mode, where Sections are used as chapter headings.

 (Due to this package's careful selection of scope names, `move_to_section` also works for moving between Markdown headings.)